thesagargulia/Portfolio/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [thesagargulia](https://github.com/thesagargulia/Portfolio).
+Please give me proper credit by linking to [thesagargulia](https://github.com/thesagargulia/Portfolio).
 Thanks!

 ## Built With

-My personal portfolio <a href="http://https://portfolio-sagargulia1.vercel.app//" target="_blank">sagargulia1</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My portfolio <a href="http://https://thesagargulia.vercel.app//" target="_blank">thesagargulia</a> which features some of my GitHub projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.